Tuesday, August 20, 2019

 moments earlier.
 Image courtesy Gray Historical Society

-Millie Thayer is a headstrong farmer's daughter who chases her dreams in a way you would expect a little girl nicknamed "Spitfire" would-running full tilt and with her eyes on the stars.
+Millie Thayer is a headstrong farmer's daughter who chases her dreams in a way you would expect a little girl nicknamed "Spitfire" would run full tilt and with her eyes on the stars.
 Dreaming of leaving the farm life, working in the city, and fighting for women's right to vote, Millie imagines flying away on a magic carpet.
 One day, that flying carpet shows up in the form of an electric trolley that cuts across her farm.
 A fortune-teller predicts that Millie's path will cross that of someone famous.
 Suddenly, she finds herself caught up in events that shake the nation, Maine, and her family.
 Despairing that her dreams may be shattered, Millie learns, in an unexpected way, that dreams can be shared.

 One year ago, I was very happy to release a blog post announcing that award-winning Maine author, Jean M. Flahive, had agreed to write a young reader's historical fiction chapter book that would benefit the Narcissus Project.
 I am now, very happy to report, that the book, Teddy Roosevelt, Millie, and the Elegant Ride, will be released this fall!
 Below are some blurbs/reviews from a few individuals who read the manuscript after being professionally edited by Maine Authors Publishing in Thomaston, Maine.
-For an autographed copy of Jean's book in time for distribution as a holiday gift; advance mail orders of the new book received by the Museum Store of Seashore Trolley Museum, prior to November 15, 2019, will receive an autographed copy of the new book, signed by Jean M. Flahive.
+For an autographed copy of Jean's book in time for distribution as a holiday gift; advance mail orders of the new book received by the Museum Store of Seashore Trolley Museum, before November 15, 2019, will receive an autographed copy of the new book, signed by Jean M. Flahive.
 So, stay tuned for details on the release date, etc., in the coming weeks.

 Teddy Roosevelt, Millie, and the Elegant Ride